DavidHe1127/Mr.He_HandBook/Cloud,Tooling/ecs.md

 - ECS relevant IAM roles

 1. Create ECS cluster.
-2. Store container agent config file on s3.
-Config file will register a container instance to clusters.
+2. Store container agent config file on s3. `ECS_CLUSTER` env specified in the file will register a container instance to clusters.
 3. Create a container instance using ECS optimized AMIs (container agent & docker engine pre-baked in).
   - Script logic to copy container agent config file over.
 Load script via ec2 instance user data
 4. Write up a task definition and register (upload) it to the cluster